programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 Let's take this one piece at a time.
 The `groupby('COUNTRY_FLYING_MISSION')` sets the column that we are grouping on.
 In other words, this says that we want the resulting dataframe to have one row per unique entry in the column `COUNTRY_FLYING_MISSION`.
 Since we don't care about aggregating all 19 columns in the dataframe, we choose just the tons of munitions columns with the indexer, `['TOTAL_TONS', 'TONS_HE', 'TONS_IC', 'TONS_FRAG']`.
 Finally, we use the `sum` method to let Pandas know how to aggregate all of the different rows.
 Other methods also exist for aggregating, such as `count`, `mean`, `max`, and `min`.

 If you execute `print(grouped)`, you'll see that Pandas has grouped by the five unique countries in our dataset and summed the total tons dropped by each.
-You can also see the dataset has some problems!
-South Africa and New Zealand dropped more high explosives than the total tons column!
+You can also see the dataset has some problems: South Africa and New Zealand dropped more high explosives than the total tons column.
 Problems like this are typical of large, manually-created datasets and this is a great reminder why is so important to explore and visualize your data before creating research results.

 ```
                         TOTAL_TONS     TONS_HE     TONS_IC  TONS_FRAG